ClewellEthan/Cyber-Sceurity/Project 1 Azure.md

 ## How the assets were configured

 Below you will find examples of how the various configuartion files were changed to make the entire network talk and display the data we were seeking while deploying this configuration.
+The original files were downloaded and modified with the data below.

 #### Hosts File Changes